Bullying Prevention and Awareness

-Via email: Download the Bullying Report Form and email it to Mrs. Dawn Walker, Interim Principal
+- Via email: Download the Bullying Report Form and email it to Lisa Bouler Daniels, Assistant Principal, Building Control

 Bullying on the basis of actual or perceived race, color, national origin, military status, unfavorable discharge status from the military service, sex, sexual orientation, gender identity, gender-related identity or expression, ancestry, age, religion, physical or mental disability, order of protection status, status of being homeless, or actual or potential marital or parental status, including pregnancy, association with a person or group with one or more of the aforementioned actual or perceived characteristics, or any other distinguishing characteristic is prohibited in each of the following situations:

-Bullying includes cyber-bullying and means any severe or pervasive physical or verbal act or following: conduct, including communications made in writing or electronically, directed toward a student or students that has or can be reasonably predicted to have the effect of one or more of the
+including communications made in writing or electronically, directed toward a student or students that has or can be reasonably predicted to have the effect of one or more of the following:

 Placing the student or students in reasonable fear of harm to the student’s or students’ person or property;